 Legislation is introduced by Aldermen in the form of a Board Bill.
 After being read before the entire board, Bills are sent to a committee for study and recommendation.
 If the Board Bill makes it out of committee, it is sent back to the entire Board of Aldermen for perfection and final passage.
 Approved Bills are then sent to the Mayor for signature or veto.
 Learn more about board bills.

-The practice of submitting and voting on resolutions is a typical part of the legislative business.
 Resolutions are usually for two purposes.
-First, resolutions express consensus on matters of public policy: lawmakers routinely deliver criticism or support on a broad range of social issues, legal rights, court opinions, and even decisions.
-Second, resolutions are passed for internal, administrative purposes.
+First, resolutions are used to express consensus on matters of public policy.
+BOA members routinely deliver criticism or support on a broad range of social issues, legal rights, court opinions, and even decisions.
+Through policy resolutions, resolutions are also passed for internal, administrative purposes.
 Resolutions are not laws;they differ fundamentally in their purpose.
 However, under certain circumstances resolutions can have the effect of law.
+Learn more about resolutions.

-After a bill is adopted by the Board of Aldermen and signed by the mayor it becomes a City Ordinance.
-St. Louis City Ordinances available in electronic format cover 1991 - present.
+After a Bill is adopted by the Board of Aldermen and signed by the Mayor, it becomes a City Ordinance.

 City Code and Revised Code